Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] AWS automatically distributes the data globally for higher durability.
 - [ ] AWS will take care of operating the application.
-- [ ] AWS makes it easy to architect for high availability.
+- [y] AWS makes it easy to architect for high availability.
-- [ ] AWS can easily accommodate application demand changes.
+- [y] AWS can easily accommodate application demand changes.
 - [ ] AWS takes care of application security patching.

 **[⬆ Back to Top](#table-of-contents)**